AnirudhDattu/SIH2025/README.md

 - Ensure commits are meaningful and concise.
 - Document your code where necessary.
 - If you create empty folders, place a `.gitkeep` file inside them so Git tracks the directory.

----

-Would you like me to also include a **GitHub Flow diagram** (visual workflow) in your README so your team can instantly grasp the branching/PR process?